Middlebury Shield

 X. Training of Individuals Conducting Investigations and Adjudications and Facilitating Informal Resolution Processes

-The CRTIX Coordinator, investigators, decision-makers, sanctioning authorities, appellate authorities, and individuals facilitating informal resolution processes (collectively, “Middlebury Officials”) receive training on the definition of Title IX Sexual Harassment in this policy, the scope of Middlebury’s education programs or activities, how to serve impartially (including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias), and on issues of relevance of evidence as well as questions, including when questions and evidence about the complainant’s sexual predisposition or prior sexual behavior are not relevant.
+The CRTIX Coordinator, investigators, decision-makers, sanctioning authorities, appellate authorities, and individuals facilitating informal resolution processes (collectively, “Middlebury Officials”) receive training on the definition of Title IX Sexual Harassment in this policy, the scope of Middlebury’s education programs or activities, how to serve impartially (including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias), and on issues of relevance of evidence as well as questions, including when questions and evidence about the Reporting Individual's sexual predisposition or prior sexual behavior are not relevant.
 Any materials used to train Middlebury Officials will not rely on sex stereotypes and will promote impartial adjudications of formal complaints.
 Middlebury will ensure that all Middlebury Officials comply with the standards on serving impartially that are outlined in this paragraph.

 XI.
 Record Keeping

-The HROs and the CRTIX Coordinator will maintain as required by the May 2020 Title IX regulations any records related to Title IX Title IX Sexual Harassment cases, and will keep confidential records and/or reports under this policy and the actions taken in response to those reports.
+The HROs and the CRTIX Coordinator will maintain as required by the May 2020 Title IX regulations any records related to Title IX Title IX Sexual Harassment cases and will keep confidential records and/or reports under this policy and the actions taken in response to those reports.

 APPENDIX A